Become a UCCE Master Gardener

 When and How Long is the Training?

-The training lasts for 18 weeks at the Stanislaus County Agricultural Center.
+The training lasts for 18 weeks at the Stanislaus County Agricultural Center and starts in January.
 Each session is approximately 4 1/2 hours long; for a total of 50 hours of classroom time.
 Program requirements include weekly reading and quizzes and a final take home exam.
 Graduates receive a certificate.

 Who teaches the classes and what will I learn?